klattimer/pyenergenie/README.md

+> **Why **THIS** fork?** - The code that was provided originally was messy difficult to maintain, full of lint errors and implemented things that you shouldn't generally go about implementing from scratch yourself... [klattimer]

 > **Why this fork?** - Support for energenie eTVRs (MIHO0013) wasn't there in original repo.
 I managed to get them working in this code base and all major functionality is supported including getting battery levels and diagnostic codes.
 I have asked whaleygeek if the changes could be merged but received no response.

 # pyenergenie